Sabrinas Organizing

 Pick one room they don't visit often.
 Basement, attic, or guest room work great.

-After you both mutually pick the room, start by reviewing what the room has in it.
+After you both mutually select the room, start by reviewing what it contains.

 A question like this works great: "Mom / Dad, where did this item come from?
 It's really interesting."

-If they feel they are done for the day, have them take a break, and you can start sorting the items into the keep and get rid of them.
+If they feel they are done for the day, have them take a break, and then you can start sorting the items into the 'keep' and 'discard' categories.

-Tell them that you will do the heavy lifting and take care of the sorting of the items.
-They can then come back and see what you did and review the items after you are finished.
+Inform them that you will handle the heavy lifting and take care of sorting the items.
+They can then come back and review the items after you are finished.
 This way, it will give them time to rest and not feel so overwhelmed with the actual doing.
 It's a good idea for you to have help in this process.
 Extra hands make the job easier and quicker.
 Spouses and grandkids are great helpers.

-This process may take some time, depending on how much stuff your parent has.
+This process may take some time, depending on the amount of belongings your parent has.
 Be patient with them in the process, and you, too, will be able to help them have a simpler life.
 Please share any tips you may have learned while downsizing your parents.
 I would love to hear from you.

 The Complete Series: